NajiElKotob/Awesome-Viz/Questions.md

 * Where is the company seeing the most success (by country)?
 * Which product and segment should the company continue to invest in?
 * Shows the trend of revenue over months and years as lines, each line representing a country. 📈
+* Show the distribution of the revenue for country, segment and then product. 🌳